CommWebTeam/en_to_fr_mapper/README.md

 - &lt;oti
 - &lt;/oti

-Note that in cases where an extra opening and closing tag in the French document is next to another tag, you should still add two rows in the English content list as above, but also add an extra blank row in the French content list to maintain alignment.
+Keep in mind that in cases where an extra opening and closing tag in the French document is next to another tag, you should still add two rows in the English content list as above, but also add an extra blank row in the French content list to maintain alignment.
 For example, if the English document still has the same html as above but the French document has the following html:

 &lt;p>&lt;span class="osfi-txt--italic">y&lt;/span>z&lt;/p>